Bhpsngum/Starblast-Re-Arena/README.md

 * **`README.md`**: This file
 * **`mergeFiles.js`**: This file is used to assemble the codes to create a complete mod file, only run in NodeJS
 * **(whatever its name)**: The compiled file, output of `mergeFile.js`

+## Q&A
+If you have any questions or feedbacks, please open an issue and I might include answers in this section.